Double Bridge Run 15k (58:41)

 My husband was still several feet in front of me.
-As we climbed the bridge hill, I knew exactly what he would do.
+As we climbed the bridge hill during the Double Bridge Run, I knew exactly what he would do.
 He was going to power up the crest of the hill and surge downhill and leave me.
 He did just that, and I was proud because I knew he was going to have a great race.
-I found myself alone with two women directly ahead.
+I found myself alone during the Double Bridge Run with two women directly ahead.
 I ran mile 4 in 6:27 and passed the remaining two women.

 There were a lot of minor issues that happened during the race.
 I’m happy with it and how I performed under the conditions but I was hoping for a faster time which I do believe I’m capable of.
 I ran Broad Street at a 6:11 pace.

 While the Double Bridge Run went pretty well under the cold conditions, I don’t believe it yet shows where my fitness is.
 My calves were stiff the entire race and didn’t feel as though they had their usual “pep”.
 Luckily, the Double Bridge Run was just one of many races in my 2017 Goals.